 If you’re in crisis, call 1-800-273-8255.
 The toll-free National Suicide Prevention Lifeline is available 24/7.

 Depression is a common and serious mental health disorder that can affect anyone at any time.
-Some of the symptoms of depression include:

 - Persistent low mood